 The Quiet War on Bitterness: Why Modern Food Fears Flavor

-Sweetness came from honey and ripe fruit, salt from the sea, sourness from fermentation, umami from slow-simmered broths.
+Sweetness used to come from honey and ripe fruit, salt from the sea, sourness from fermentation, and umami from slow-simmered broths.

-But bitterness…ah, bitterness…was once the conductor’s baton, the note that sharpened the tongue, the edge that made the sweet more tender and the sour more alive.
+But bitterness…ah, bitterness…was once the sharp note that sharpened the tongue, the honing edge that made the sweet more tender and the sour more alive.

-Quietly, almost invisibly, it is being bred out, engineered away, packaged into silence.
+Quietly, so quiet it is almost invisible, it is being bred out, engineered away, and packaged into silence.

-The modern food system wages a subtle war against it, and few notice…because our palates have already been lulled into compliance.
+The modern food system wages an aggressive war against it, and few of us notice because our palates have already been lulled into a sleepy sugary coma.

-This is the story of how bitterness was once revered, why it has become the enemy of industry, and what we lose when we erase an ancient flavor from the table.
+This is the story of how bitterness was once revered, why it has become the enemy of the food industry, and what we lose when we erase an ancient flavor from the table.

 Bitterness as Ancestral Compass

-Long before agriculture, before wine, before bread, our ancestors knew bitterness as warning.
+Long before agriculture, before wine, before bread, our ancestors came to know bitterness as a warning.

-The bitter taste was the body’s built-in alarm system, urging caution: “Here may be poison.”
+The bitter taste was the body’s built-in alarm system, urging caution: “Here this may be poison.”

-Plants developed bitter compounds as a defense (alkaloids, terpenes, phenolics) chemistry honed over millions of years.
+Plants developed bitter compounds as a defense (alkaloids, terpenes, phenolics) type of chemistry that was honed over millions of years.

-Coffee beans roasted to black perfection, hops woven into beer, wild greens gathered from the forest floor…all were once deliberate steps into the edge of taste.
+Think coffee beans roasted to black perfection, hops woven into beer, wild greens gathered from the farmers market for dinner, all were once deliberate steps into the edge of this taste.

-It was the tongue’s school of subtlety, teaching us that not everything intense was fatal, and not everything pleasant was safe.
+It was the tongue’s way of teaching us that not everything intense was fatal to us, and not everything pleasant was safe for consumption either.

-In the ancestral mouth, bitterness was not simply taste, it was knowledge.
+In the ancestral mouth, bitterness was not simply taste, it was actually knowledge.

 The Agricultural Softening of Taste

-As agriculture spread, so did our desire to bend flavor toward comfort.
+As agriculture spread, so did our desire to bend flavor more and more toward comfort foods.

-Wild lettuces, sharp and biting, were bred into the mild butterheads that fill supermarket shelves.
+Wild lettuces that were sharp and biting were bred into the mild butterheads that you see all over supermarket shelves.

-Apples once tart and tannic became sweet orbs of easy pleasure.
+Apples once used to be more tart and tannic became sweet little morsels of sugary pleasure.

-Grains, once earthy and mineral, were refined into flour as white and quiet as snow.
+Grains that were once earthy and mineral were refined and bleached into flour as white and quiet as freshly fallen snow in Minnesota at the beginning of January.

 It was the tax we paid for abundance.